HAVE QUESTIONS? WE HAVE ANSWERS

 What should I bring?

 Just bring mat, towel, and water!
-Pro tip: Please arrive 10 minutes before class starts so we can show you around.
+Pro tip: Please arrive 15 minutes before your first class starts so we can show you around.

 What's the deal with the heat?